 Use of partitioned models has the following limitations:

-- Only Visual Machine Learning with Python backend is supported.
-Deep Learning is not supported.
+Only Visual Machine Learning with Python backend is supported.
+Deep Learning and computer vision models are not supported.

 The following options are not supported for partitioned models: